bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I had two reasons to return to Pincher Ridge.
 I wanted to bag the peak after a failed attempt on the NE ridge, and I wanted to take in the colours of the area.
 The latter meant travelling farther down the ridge to ascend the centre peak, which was fine by me.

-After a thirty-minute ride, I stopped 100 m short of the end of the road where it takes a sudden dip.
-The right side of the road was wooded, but a dead tree provided a marker where I could to find my bike.
+After a thirty-minute ride, I stopped 100 m before the end of the road where it takes a sudden dip.
+The right side of the road was wooded, but a dead tree provided a marker to find my bike.
 I stashed my bike behind the dead tree and set off into the trees.
 After taking a few steps I realized I was in an obvious corridor.
 By chance, I had found a hidden, crude path: someone had cleared the undergrowth and flagged a trail!

 The trail led to the edge of the woods where it disappeared.
 From there I easily ascended the steep, grassy slope, but when I hit the scree my ascent slowed.
 Eventually the grade eased, my pace quickened, and the black summit came into view.
 After a thirty-minute break on the top, I descended to the col between the north and centre peaks.
 I looked back to view the coloured slopes and was not disappointed!
 The NE ridge was especially brilliant as if someone had poured different colours of paint over it.